LauraU123/duplication/scripts/README.md

 1a. **Constructing the Phylogenetic Tree**

 This is carried out in an identical manner to the [without-G workflow](https://github.com/LauraU123/without_G_workflow) genome build.
 Outputs include annotated phylogenetic trees and  root sequences.
+For more detailed descriptions of these steps, please read [without_G tree scripts](https://github.com/LauraU123/without_G_workflow/tree/master/scripts).

 1.**Reconstructing from root**